Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Introduction

-The remaining content of the paper is organized as follows: Section~\ref{s:model} presents the proposed model, including the Methods and Algorithm for ZIPG-SK.
+The remaining content of the paper is organized as follows.
+Section~\ref{s:model} presents the proposed model, including the Methods and Algorithm for ZIPG-SK.
+Section~\ref{s:theory} establishes the theoretical foundations, detailing the extension of FDR control for count data variable selection from a single-source to a rigorous multi-source framework.
 The main results from simulations and real data analysis are demonstrated in Section~\ref{s:simulations} and Section~\ref{s:real_data}, respectively.
 Section~\ref{s:conclusion} concludes the paper.
-A detailed description of the ZIPG-SK method, theoretical results, and additional experimental analyses of simulations and real-world data is provided in Section~\ref{Supplement}.
+A detailed description of the ZIPG-SK method, all proofs of the theoretical results, and additional experimental analyses of simulations and real-world data is provided in the Supplementary Materials.